Hospital: 785-336-6181 | Seneca Family Practice: 785-336-6107

 NVCH offers several inpatient and outpatient surgical procedures, including General surgery, Orthopedic, Ophthalmology, Gastrointestinal, Ear-Nose-Throat, Urology, and Podiatry.

-Surgical Associates, Dr. Roderick Warren and Dr. Gary Sinning, provide 24-hour on-call coverage here at NVCH.
+Surgical Associates, Dr. Denis Jimenez, Samuel Bruna and Aaron Brown, provide 24-hour on-call coverage here at NVCH.
 They provide extensive surgical procedures, such as an Appendectomy, Bowel resection Hernia repair, Laparoscopic Cholecystectomy (gall bladder removal), Hysterectomy, Cesarean-Section, Colonoscopy and EGD’s.

 Dr. Bartkoski and Dr. Snyder also provide endoscopic procedures.
 Dr. Bartkoski’s are primarily done on Tuesdays and Dr. Snyder’s are on Thursdays, but an EGD or Colonoscopy can be scheduled on other days of the week if it works better for the patient.